-A: This is where lentils and beans become super important in your diet.
-Lentils & beans are a great source of protein, so grab a few tins for the week.
-You can usually get these for less than $1.
+A: Load up on legumes!
+This includes lentils and beans – think kidney beans, cannelloni beans, chickpeas etc. Not only are lentils & beans super healthy and loaded with fibre for gut health and lots of minerals but they are a great source of protein!
+Grab a few tins for the week; you can usually get these for less than $1.

 Q: How important are good quality carbs when I’m living on $2 per day?

-A: Choosing quality carbs that have a low GI (Glycemic index) are important for Live Below the Line as they will help you stay fuller for longer and have more energy throughout the day.
-Quality carbs include whole grains like wholemeal bread, brown rice and even brown pasta.
-It might be hard with the budget but you’re better off avoiding white bread & choosing wholegrain instead.
+A: Choosing quality carbs that have a low GI (Glycemic index) are important during Live Below the Line as they will help you stay fuller for longer and have more energy throughout the day.
+Quality carbs include whole grains like wholemeal bread, oats, brown rice and even brown pasta.
+Legumes are also a good source of carbohydrates.

 Q: Fresh or frozen vegetables?

 A: Frozen vegetables in Australia are actually a really healthy alternative to fresh vegetables.
 Fresh is prefered, however when you’re on a $2 per day budget, buying a larger quantity of frozen vegetables will be much more cost effective.

 Q: I’m scared I’ll be hungry during Live Below The Line.
 Can you suggest filling foods?

 A: If you choose cheap, filling foods that contain fibre, you should be able to keep full.
 I recommend buying oats, beans & lentils.
 These are are high fibre, low GI foods that will keep you feeling fill for a long time.